VladStoyanoff/Data_Analysis_Project/README.md

 summary              #Statistical summary of data.
 Mainly for numerics

-● Have you documented your cleaning process so you can review and share those results?
+● Have I documented my cleaning process so that I can review and share those results?

 Yes.
 It's documented as comments in the script file.